ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The level of effort for many remedial issues is likely to vary widely.
 Some

 typical tickets might be add more logging or change a setting in our CI provider to ensure PRs with failing builds cannot be merged.
-These types of trivial tickets cost more to maintain and groom in a backlog than they d take just to do in the moment, so just do them.
+These types of trivial tickets cost more to maintain and groom in a backlog than they'd take just to do in the moment, so just do them.
 The chances they are the wrong thing to do are pretty low, and if negative consequences result, they can be easily reversed.

  For high-effort remediation steps, I encourage you to triage those and